"Face, I'd like you to just listen for a minute... "

 He didn't really feel the blow on his knuckles.
 A strange sensation.
 Almost as if he were standing to one side, watching.
 Almost.
 When BA tried to take him down, he could feel the anger, the frustration.
 Almost overwhelmingly so.
 Pulling with his arms, pushing with his legs, he felt BA's struggle for air, and then the sudden relaxation.
 He rolled BA off into a heap at his side and saw Hannibal glaring at him.
 Heard the threat in his voice.
 He'd had it with threats.

 He'd had it with everything.

 Face knew Hannibal didn't really want a fight.
 Didn't care.
-This was his fight.
+This was his.
 All his.
 Those back-alley fights - just letting off steam.
-This was the fight he'd been waiting for, wishing for.
+This was the one he'd been waiting for, wishing for.
 Wiley - fuck him.
 Whether their story was true or not, Wiley was dead, out of reach.
 Smith was here.

 And Smith was the one he'd been waiting for, all these years.

 Hannibal barely had time to gain his balance.
 He took one staggering step toward BA.
 Face was a blur, ramming into him, knocking him to the ground, Hannibal's back scraping across the gravel with the force of the collision.
 Then he felt the arm across his neck, pressing.
 Hard.
 He grabbed it, pushing back desperately, but he had no leverage.
 Damn.
 He shoved his hips up and twisted, throwing Face to the side and rolling over with him, his turn now to press.
 He didn't go for the neck; instead, he held Face's arms across his chest, trying only to control him.